 An individual employment contract can be concluded in writing or orally.
-However, a written employment contract is strongly recommended in any case.
-If the contract is only concluded orally, the employer may be obliged to provide the employee with a document setting out the most important working conditions.
-This document has to contain:
+However, a written employment contract is strongly recommended in any case: if the contract is only concluded orally, the employer may be obliged to provide the employee with a document setting out the most important working conditions.
+This document has to contain the following:

 Collective Labour Agreements

-In many economic sectors, collective agreements are in force; so called collective labour agreements (Gesamtarbeitsverträge or CLAs).
+Collective agreements are in force in many economic sectors – so-called collective labour agreements (Gesamtarbeitsverträge or CLAs).
 They contain the general provisions for the respective industry, such as working hours, holidays, notice periods, minimum wages, etc. The minimum wages are redefined annually in a wage and protocol agreement.

 CLAs can be declared generally binding by the government.
-If this is the case they apply to the entire industry and to all employers, both domestic and foreign.
+If this is the case, they apply to the entire industry and to all employers, both domestic and foreign.
 The SAVE Foundation was set up by the social partners to monitor and enforce collective labour agreements declared generally binding.
-The Central Joint Commission (ZPK) was set up by the foundation for the enforcement and monitoring.
-The ZPK has the task and competence to control and enforce compliance with and implementation of the CLA provisions in their respective area of application.
+The Central Joint Commission (ZPK) was set up by the foundation for enforcement and monitoring, and has the task and competence to control and enforce compliance with and implementation of the CLA provisions in their respective area of application.

 CLAs are negotiated by the social partners.
 On the employee side, this is the Liechtenstein Employees' Association (LANV) and on the employer side the Chamber of Commerce (WKL), the Chamber of Industry and Commerce (LIHK) and PostBus Liechtenstein Anstalt.
 If a CLA has not been declared generally binding, it applies only to companies that have signed the CLA.